Apple Health public health emergency (PHE)

 Taking your child or teen to their regular checkups is an important part of making sure they stay healthy and on track to meeting their wellness goals.

 Well-child visits are about more than just your child’s physical health.
-These checkups are a chance to discuss health concerns, get support for your child’s well-being, and ask any questions.
+These checkups are also a chance to discuss developmental and behavioral health concerns, get support for your child’s well-being, and ask any questions.
+Sharing concerns with your child's health care provider can help find and treat problems early.

 Some of the things you may talk about at the visit may be your: